Posted on Leave a comment

 Sells puppies before eight weeks of age

 Eight weeks is the developmental minimum for healthy placement.
 Breeders who place earlier are prioritizing turnover over puppy welfare.
-Many states have laws against this practice.

 No contract or a vague one-line guarantee

 A legitimate breeder uses a detailed written contract specifying health guarantee terms, return policy, spay or neuter requirements, and both parties’ obligations.
-The absence of a meaningful contract signals no accountability.

 Pressure to decide quickly or lose the puppy

 Responsible breeders want you to make the right decision.
 Artificial urgency is a sales tactic.
-A breeder who pressures you before you have completed your due diligence is interested in closing a sale, not finding the right home.

 Unwilling to let you meet the parents or see the facility